"Platoon Leader"

 by Thomas Adcock

 I hate all those little stock descriptions used on book jackets words like "gripping," for instance.
 But this book well, it's hard to put it down until you're done.
 It's about Det.
-Neil Hockaday, an Irish-American cop in New York's Hell's Kitchen, and it's as literary as it is readable. |
+Neil Hockaday, an Irish-American cop in New York's Hell's Kitchen, and it's as literary as it is readable.
+In this debut of the character, Hockaday is recovering emotionally from a divorce he didn't want, while trying to solve a series of murders that seem related to development projects in the neighborhood. |

 |